 John A. Wolfe is a New York City-based organist, choral conductor, and music educator.
-Mr. Wolfe’s performance credits span all five boroughs of New York City and included 134 public performances in 2012, with such highlights as a series of recitals celebrating the organ music of J.S.
-Bach, the 75th anniversary ceremony of Queens College, and the Queens College ceremony honoring Nobel Peace Prize Laureate Aung San Suu Kyi.
-He has been a featured performer in the Prism Concert Series at Central Synagogue in Manhattan and in T.S.
-Eliot’s Murder in the Cathedral at Saint Joseph’s Church of Our Lord in Brooklyn, which earned favorable reviews in the New York Times and Time Out New York.
+Mr. Wolfe’s performance credits span all five boroughs of New York City and included 134 public performances in 2013, with such highlights as an appearance in the film Fugue by Dorian Carli-Jones for Boxed Wine Productions, the Queens College Baroque Opera Workshop’s production of Monterverdi’s L’Incoronazione di Poppea., and the Queens College ceremony honoring Nobel Peace Prize Laureate Aung San Suu Kyi.
+In October 2013 he organized and performed in a recital of J.S.
+Bach’s organ music featuring five New York City organists and presented by Queens College in conjunction with the American Guild of Organists Queens Chapter.
+Mr. Wolfe has been a featured performer in the Prism Concert Series at Central Synagogue in Manhattan and in T.S.
+Eliot’s Murder in the Cathedral at Saint Joseph’s Church of Our Lord in Brooklyn, earning favorable reviews in the New York Times and Time Out New York.